-REQUESTING LIMITED OR NO CONTACT WITH A STUDENT THROUGH ELECTRONIC MEDIA responsibilities.
+REQUESTING LIMITED OR NO CONTACT WITH A STUDENT THROUGH ELECTRONIC MEDIA

+Teachers and other approved employees are permitted by the District to communicate with students through the use of electronic media within the scope of the individual's professional responsibilities.
 For example, a teacher may set up a social networking page for his or her class that has information related to class work, homework and test.
 As a parent, you are welcome to join or become a member of such a page.